virt-lightning/virt-lightning/README.md

 # Fetch some images

 Before you start your first VM, you need to fetch the images.
-To do so, you just use the `vm fetch` command:
+To do so, you just use the `vl fetch` command:

 ```shell
 $ vl fetch fedora-32